• Skip to main content

 What does “namida” mean in Japanese?

 Native speakers say “namida” to mean ‘tear’ or ‘tears’ in Japanese.
-Very simple, I think.
-In this blog post, however, I will explain this word in detail based on its kanji expressions.
+Perhaps, some Japanese learners know this word as it is often used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain it in detail with its kanji expressions.
 And also, I will explain how to use it through example sentences.
 My explanations would help Japanese learners to understand “namida” more clearly.
 Then, let’s get started!

 Contents